peggylind/sam-ui/README.md

 A) Clone or fork and run: `meteor npm install` This will install all necessary npm packages.
 B) Start up your MongoDB instance by running: `mongod`.

-Import data (e.g. `sam_export`) into your MongoDB instance.
+Create a database called "Samcity" and import data (e.g. `sam_export`) into your newly created Samcity database.
 When using the database export files as provided by DASH you won't have to manually configure anything.

 ## Testing in local development environment